Reveal-Energy-Services/orchid-python-api/README-dev.md

 search box and select the item named, "Edit environment variables for your account."
 The system will then present your with the "Environment Variables" dialog.
 Under the section named "User variables for
 <your.username>", click the "New" button.
 In the "Variable name" text box, enter "ORCHID_TRAINING_DATA".
-(These two words are separated by the underscore symbol.)
+(These three words are separated by the underscore symbol.)

 Navigate to the "Variable Value" text box.
 Click the "Browse Directory" button to select the directory containing the Orchid training data, `/path-to/orchid/training-data`.
 This action pastes the directory name